GEM-benchmark/NL-Augmenter/transformations/font_change/README.md

 ## How does the transformation work?

 Font Change adapts the appearance of randomly selected words in the input sentence.
 For each selected word, one of several possible appearance changes is chosen randomly.
-Such changes are achieved using Unicode characters based on mapping tables from the [𝓾𝓷𝓲𝓬𝓸𝓭𝓮 𝙛𝙤𝙧𝙢𝙖𝙩𝙩𝙚𝙧](https://github.com/DenverCoder1/unicode-formatter) (MIT license) tool.

 Examples: